Nouns Used as Adjectives: Rules, Mistakes, Examples

 Turn the phrase into a more concise form:

-- A group for dinner → dinner group
+A group for dinner →

-- A building for offices → office building
+A building for offices →

-- A game of baseball → baseball game
+A game of baseball →

 Real-World Sentence Builder

-Match nouns to modify other nouns:
+A. Create Simple Phrases: Match nouns to modify other nouns:

-- travel + guide → travel guide
+travel + guide →

-- company + policy → company policy
+company + policy →

-- employee + benefit → employee benefit
+employee + benefit →

-Stack multiple nouns for more specific meaning:
+B. Build Longer Noun Phrases: Stack multiple nouns for more specific meaning:

-- company + employee + benefit + plan → company employee benefit plan
+company + employee + benefit + plan →

-- student + health + insurance + policy → student health insurance policy
+student + health + insurance + policy →

 These exercises help reinforce how nouns can function as adjectives to create clear, specific, and natural-sounding phrases.